If Jesus Rose from the Dead, then (#39) He Left and Turned It Over to Us

 So, here we have another link that Jesus is making between His death, resurrection and ascension, and what it would be like after He left.
 He talked a lot about that and we have dealt with much of it already: He would not leave them as orphans; the Holy Spirit would come; He and the Father would make their abode in them; etc.

 In this passage, Jesus is telling them that the Body of Christ (whoever believes in Me) would, after He left, do “greater works”.
 This could be puzzling to some, for one might think that “greater” means more spectacular or more miraculous.
-But the Greek word here is probably better understood in terms of a numerical greater.
-In other words, Jesus was going to leave, and the works that He had done in a single physical body were now going to be done in hundreds, thousands, millions of physical bodies… brothers and sisters in Christ who would be increasingly spread to the ends of the earth.
+But the Greek word here is probably better understood in terms of a numerical greater or wider scope.
+In other words, Jesus was going to leave, and the works that He had done in a single physical body in a small geographical place were now going to be done in the “body” of Christ that would reach to the ends of the earth; brothers and sisters in Christ who would be engaging neighbors from every tribe and tongue and nation, from east to west and north to south.

 This should be a watershed picture for us.
 The plan of God was that Jesus would leave, the Holy Spirit, God Himself, would come and live within us, and we would then do greater works.